SiyiP/linked-blog-starter-md/11 HEENT/SFP Brain Tumors I+II_Carroll.md

 in younger ones - gliomas are common**

 1. pilocytic astrocytoma - grade 1
-	1. this is in the cerebellum but happen anywhere... including the optic nerves
+	1. this is in the <mark style="background: #FFF3A3A6;">cerebellum</mark> but happen anywhere... including the optic nerves
 	2. this is a *cyst with a mural nodule*
 	3. **this is biphasic, dense and loose areas!! these *don't progress* unlike other astrocytomas**
 	4. <mark style="background: #FFF3A3A6;">rosenthal</mark> fibers (red rods) + <mark style="background: #FFF3A3A6;">microcysts</mark>